EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 ```

 ## Reactivity
-When adopting this approach, I found that I do not need reactivity as much as I thought I did.
+When adopting this approach, I found that I do not need or use reactivity most of the time.
+When using vue,react,angular, since reactivity is there and cheap, it can easily be over used.

 Reactivity happens either: